Oblong/proteinslurp/README.md

 Functions for reading protein files from disk and parsing their YAML schema

-### process_protein(protein, callback)

-Calls back with a JS object representing the protein.
-Returns a bool to indicate whether parsing was successful

 ### slurp(filename)

-Returns a string containing the file's contents if the file exists AND has readable text content; otherwise, null
+Returns a string containing the file's contents, if the file exists AND has readable text content; otherwise null.

-### slurp_and_yaml_parse(filename, callback)
+### slurp_yaml(filename)

-Returns a JS object if the file exists, has content, and can be YAML-parsed; otherwise null
+Returns an object if the file exists, has content, and can be YAML-parsed; otherwise null.

-### slurp_and_protein_parse(filename, callback)
+### slurp_protein(filename)

-Calls back with an object if the file exists, has content, and can be YAML-parsed; otherwise null
+Returns an object if the file exists, has content, and can be YAML-parsed as a valid plasma protein; otherwise null.
+If protein parses OK but lacks descrips or ingests, you get the object anyway and a complaint on stderr.

+### process_protein(proteinstring)

+Parses string as single YAML document.
+Returns an object, otherwise null.